drawwithcode/2022-group-project-group05/README.md

 }
 ```

 Firebase function are indeed imported in an external javascript file of type module.
-Both the functions and the variables are imported and exported from this file into the gallery.js and the output.js documents to set and get the objects saved into the database.
-Set is used to add an object to the gallery, get to obtain an array of all the elements contained under a certain #key into the database.
+Both the functions and the variables are imported and exported from this file into the `gallery.js` and the `output.js` documents to set and get the objects saved into the database. `set` is used to add an `object` to the gallery, `get` to obtain an `array` of all the elements contained under a certain `#key` into the database.

+---

 ### Gallery

+#### ------------------------------------------------------ *code insights* ------------------------------------------------------

 The gallery is made with a Firebase realtime database that allow the users to check out all their matches few seconds after the update
 This is how we used firebase for the final gallery: